-Colchester Archaeological Trust hopes to create a visitor centre on the site where the starting gates of Britain’s only Roman circus were unearthed in 2004.
+Colchester Archaeological Trust hopes to create a visitor centre on the site where the starting gates of Britain’s only Roman circus were

 The plan was backed by hundreds Gazette readers who pledged money to help buy the former sergeants’ mess building in Le Cateau Road.

 All along, the trust has said only part of the building’s ground floor would be used for the centre, with part converted into offices for the trust and the rest sold off for housing.

 Now Bill Hayton, co-ordinator of the successful appeal to raise £200,000 towards the scheme, has broken ranks and criticised the proposals.